jacrys/bshambaugh/README.md

 ### Feeling non-commital to a database, or err well much of anything
-I'm just like a lil' shrimp so I'm Learning from my elders: https://github.com/mm-adt/vm
+I'm just like a lil' shrimp so I'm Learning from my elders: https://github.com/mm-adt/vm But mostly learning about data structures, algorithms, theory of computation, algebra, and chasing cats.

 <!--
 **bshambaugh/bshambaugh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.